EUDIST SERVANTS OF THE ELEVENTH HOUR

 Our foundress recognized the importance of family and never wanted us to separate ourselves from our families completely, as a result of the calling.
 All three of my sons, 42, 40, and 34 years old, are husbands and fathers, successful in their work, and self-sufficient.
 I spend time with them and their families occasionally, as our collective schedules permit.

 We are required to serve the imprisoned Christ, in-person.
 Currently, I am not allowed to visit prisons, due to the virus.
 Once the prisons re-open, I will resume ministry to men and women at various locations, including the Atlanta Federal Penitentiary, Metro Transition Center for Women in southeast Atlanta, Gwinnett County Detention Center, and a Death Row inmate at the Georgia Diagnostic and Classification Prison, in Jackson, Georgia.

 I will resume accompanying Vincentian case workers on home visits (as needed), associated with the St. Vincent de Paul conference at my church, St. Michael the Archangel Catholic Church, Woodstock, Georgia.

-I am a member of the Archdiocese Death Penalty Task Force team whose focus is to abolish the death penalty in the state of Georgia.
+I am a member of the Georgia Catholics Against the Death Penalty organization whose focus is to abolish the death penalty in the state of Georgia.
 Before the virus began in the United States, there was a significant effort by us to educate Catholics and Georgia legislature members on the reasons to eliminate the death penalty as a form of punishment.

 I hope to assist with Spiritual Advisor training, to gain a deeper understanding of the primary purpose of being a Vincentian, which is our own individual spiritual growth.
 St. Vincent de Paul taught that our spiritual growth is the first priority, followed by service to those in need while maintaining friendships with fellow Vincentians.